-Ile aux Aigrettes, a 26-hectare nature reserve is a tiny coral island just off the coast near the town of Pointe d’Esny, roughly 800m off the coast.
+Ile aux Aigrettes, a 26-hectare nature reserve is a tiny coral island just off the coast near the village of Pointe d’Esny, roughly 800m off the coast.

 You can also discover the extremely rare Green Gecko Phelsuma and the Aldabra giant tortoise.